310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/shinobu_2.md

     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            There must be a lot of competition between all the mascots.
+            There must be a lot of competition between all the yurucharas.
         </div>
         <div class="minitalk-option_content">
             {% bubble Shinobu awkward %}
             Uu… It's just like you to make a comment like that, Anzu-dono…

-            However, you're right… With so many mascots around, there surely is just as many that do not see the light of day… They likely share quite a lot in common with idols.
+            However, you're right… With so many yurucharas around, there surely is just as many that do not see the light of day… They likely share quite a lot in common with idols.
 			{% endbubble %}
         </div>
     </div>